MileHacker Logo

 Respectful Interaction Guidelines

 Be acutely aware of the suffering and trauma experienced by the local population.
-Avoid any actions or words that might be perceived as insensitive or disrespectful to their plight.
-Observe local customs, specifically regarding dress, photography, and interactions with people.
+Avoid any actions or words that could be perceived as insensitive or disrespectful to their plight.
+Observe local customs, specifically regarding dress, photography, and dealings with people.
 Maintain a low profile.

 Interacting Responsibly